TheScrewdriver/libft/README.md

 > Allocates (with malloc(3)) and returns a new string resulting from
 > the concatenation of two strings.
 > Returns NULL if allocation fails.

+#### ft_strmapi
+> Allocates (with malloc(3)) and returns a duplicate string each character
+> of which has been modified by the input function
+> (which takes as argument each character of the input string and its index).
+> Returns NULL if the allocation fails.

 #### ft_strtrim
 > Allocates (with malloc(3)) and returns a copy of the input string without